open-mmlab/mmpose/docs/useful_tools.md

+# Useful Tools Link

 Apart from training/testing scripts, We provide lots of useful tools under the `tools/` directory.

-## Useful Tools Link

 <!-- TOC -->